Download our wordsearch activity from the links below

 Improves motor skills, hand eye coordination and flexible thinking

 One of the easiest and amazing hands-on activities is colouring.
 It triggers the brain to focus on sequential operations as well as being responsible for logic-related tasks.
-It also made use of the muscles in our fingers, hand and wrist while we manipulate the objects such as colour pencils and creating the motions and actions.
+It also makes use of the muscles in our fingers, hand and wrists while we manipulate the objects such as colouring pencils and creating the motions and actions.

 Teaches colour recognition and awareness

 Learning the names and hues of the colours creates awareness of primary and common colours.
-With the knowledge of colours, they are able to explore different colour combinations thus increase their creativities.
+With the knowledge of colours, they are able to explore different colour combinations thus increasing their creativity.

 Ref: parent whisperer